Skip to content

 KAIROS POWER TODAY: BUILDING HERMES

-As of April 2026, Kairos Power is in active construction of the Hermes test reactor at Oak Ridge, Tennessee, with a target completion date of 2027.
+As of May 2026, Kairos Power is in active construction of the Hermes test reactor at Oak Ridge, Tennessee, with nuclear concrete poured in May 2025.
+The NRC approved a 28-month construction permit deadline extension in April 2026, adjusting the completion target to 2027-2028 to accommodate engineering refinements and supply chain challenges typical for first-of-a-kind reactors.
+The company finalized a HALEU fuel contract with DOE in January 2026, signed a $27M partnership with Oak Ridge National Laboratory in February 2026, and is preparing its operating license application.
+A molten salt production facility is expected to become operational in 2026.
 The company is simultaneously advancing the design for Hermes 2 (a 35 MWe power-producing demonstration reactor) and its commercial-scale KP-FHR units at approximately 140 MWe each.
 The Google 500 MW PPA is driving the commercial pipeline, with multiple reactor deployments planned from the late 2020s through the 2030s.

 Hermes (Test Reactor)Under construction